xenon-middleware/xenon/doc/userguide.md

 To perform this selection, the engine layer matches the *scheme* of the object on which the operation needs to be performed, to the *schemes* supported by each of the adaptors.
 When the schemes match, the adaptor is selected.
-This will be explained in more detail below (_TODO_).

 Interfaces and datatypes